When the W3C defined the HTML DOM specification much of what they included

 onsubmit handler of the form.
 In that case the event handling function

-is a method of the FORM
+is a method of the FORM element so the this

 keyword refers to the form directly:-